ducquyen/ocmod3-total-order-discount-plus/README.md

 The extension has been tested with OC 3.0.2.0 and default template, but should work with other OC 3.x and default-compatable templates and can be easily modified for custom templates.

-Please feel free to contact me by email <underr.public@gmail.com> if you need any further information:
+Please feel free to contact me by email <underr.public@gmail.com> if you need any further information.
 ## Features
 * Allows to make discount system based on sub-total price or products amount in the cart.
 * Discount can be one of two types - percentage or fixed.